-- 1) Presubmittal Conference Application & Project Information Form completely filled out prior to submittal. - 2) Digital set of preliminary development plans.
-(See below for items to be included on drawing).
-These preliminary plans do not need the signature and seal of the engineer. - A narrative explaining the proposed development.
-Include information on of size of property, # of lots, zoning district, future land use category, water and sewer services, wetland impacts, density transfers, access, storm water management, phasing, etc.
+1) Presubmittal Conf erence Application & Project Inforn nation Form completely filled out prior to submittal ninary development plans.
+(See belo do not need the signature and seal ow for items to be included on drawing).
+These of the engineer. zoning district, fut • clude information on of size of property, # of lots, wer services, wetland impacts, density transfers,